johnnyfeng/multipipe/README.md

 Macros to augment the default pipe, allowing multiple parameter pipes and pipes into arbitrary inputs.

-Absolutely nothing is altered with the standard pipe.

 Our first example of using multiple parameter pipes sets the first parameter as "Hello", the second as "World", and pipes them into the string concatenation function `Kernel.<>`.